Essential Guide to Crafting an Effective RFI Template for Your Business Needs

 • Generate follow-up questions based on gaps or unclear answers

-This reduces RFI evaluation time from days to hours while improving consistency.
+This reduces RFI evaluation time while improving consistency.

 Five RFI Template Mistakes That Kill Response Quality